Active travel to school

 Travelling actively to school can:

-- improve health and fitness
+- improve health, fitness and concentration

 - improve road safety around schools